sairaatta/conquer_chess/docs/rulebook/README.md

 3.7.2    on its first move the pawn may move as in 3.7.1 or alternatively it may advance two squares along the same file, provided that both squares are unoccupied, or

-3.7.3    the pawn may move to a square occupied by an opponent’s piece diagonally in front of it on an adjacent file, capturing that piece.
+3.7.3    the pawn may move to a square occupied by an opponent's piece diagonally in front of it on an adjacent file, capturing that piece.

 Description: A description...
-3.7.3.1    A pawn occupying a square on the same rank as and on an adjacent file to an opponent’s pawn which has just advanced two squares in one move from its original square may capture this opponent’s pawn as though the latter had been moved only one square.
+3.7.3.1    A pawn occupying a square on the same rank as and on an adjacent file to an opponent's pawn which has just advanced two squares in one move from its original square may capture this opponent's pawn as though the latter had been moved only one square.

-3.7.3.2    This capture is only legal on the move following this advance and is called an ‘en passant’ capture.
+3.7.3.2    This capture is only legal on the move following this advance and is called an ‘en passant' capture.

 Description: A description...
 3.7.3.3    When a player, having the move, plays a pawn to the rank furthest from its starting position, he/she must exchange that pawn as part of the same move for a new queen, rook, bishop or knight of the same colour on the intended square of arrival.
-This is called the square of ‘promotion’.
+This is called the square of ‘promotion'.

-3.7.3.4    The player’s choice is not restricted to pieces that have been captured previously.
+3.7.3.4    The player's choice is not restricted to pieces that have been captured previously.

 3.7.3.5    This exchange of a pawn for another piece is called promotion, and the effect of the new piece is immediate.